PlantsGenesBugs/Python_for_Genomics/Week 1 - First Steps Towards Programming/README.md

-Week 1 - Basic Python commands
+## Week 1 - First steps in Programming